What Are the Types of Physiotherapy Treatment for Children?

 • Neurological physiotherapy focuses on improving movement and coordination in children with brain, spine, or nerve conditions.

-• Cardiothoracic physiotherapy aids children with heart and lung conditions to breathe easier and improve overall health.
+• Cardiothoracic physiotherapy aids children with heart and lung conditions to breathe more easily and improve overall health.

 • Musculoskeletal physiotherapy addresses back and neck pain in children using hands-on techniques to promote flexibility and reduce discomfort.